hackclub/hackclub/workshops/nextjs_dashboard/README.md

 ## Styling the news

-We've got the basics of our news headlines.
-Let's make it look incredible.
+We’ve got the basics of our news headlines.
+Let’s make it look incredible.
 Try experimenting with the CSS now!
-Add a tag of `<style jsx>{\`your css\`}</style>` and play around.
+Add a `<style jsx>` tag like below and play around.
 Don’t just copy this example, try your own :)

 ```js
 import React, { Component } from 'react'